clover/codelab-remote-pay-cloud/README.md

 };
 ```

-The `remoteApplicationId` is a constant value for your particular POS, and is used by Clover's Engineering team to track SDK usage, as well as to help triage issues, if you encounter any.
+The `remoteApplicationId` is a constant value for your particular POS, and is used by Clover's Engineering team to track SDK usage and investigate issues.
 Learn more about creating your own `remoteApplicationId` [here](https://docs.clover.com/build/create-your-remote-app-id/).
-For this tutorial, we'll provide our own `remoteApplicationId` that we have created, but for your own semi-integrated POS, this value needs to be replaced with your own unique `remoteApplicationId`.
+For this tutorial, we'll provide our CodeLab app's `remoteApplicationId`, but in your own semi-integrated POS, this value needs to be replaced with your unique `remoteApplicationId`.

 ```diff
 RemotePayCloudTutorial = function() {